The Year of the Mouse: Plot

 The two mice prepare their next trick.
 As Tom is going back to sleep, the mice place a knife in his hands.
 Then Jerry opens a bottle of ketchup and pours some onto the end of the knife and then some onto Tom's chest.
 When Tom wakes up, he sees the stained knife in his hand and thinks that the knife is covered in blood, so he panics and leans against the wall.
 Then he clenches his chest and sees ketchup on his hand.
 Thinking that it's blood, he quickly concludes that he had stabbed himself in his sleep.
 Tom rushes into the bathroom and grabs a tourniquet, which he uses to tighten his neck.
 When he does, he inflates himself like a balloon and floats up onto the ceiling.
 As he does, he floats out of the bathroom and back in the living room where he notices the bottle of ketchup on the table.
 Then he tastes the ketchup on his chest and realizes it's a trick and starts laughing, but as he does, the tourniquet loosens and he starts to deflate, flying around the room until he lands on his pillow.

 As Jerry makes fun of Tom's predicament, Nipper notices a bow and arrow on the ground.
 This time, they set Tom inside the bow as he is asleep.
-After Jerry signals Nipper to pull him back up, Tom stretches, which stretches the bow and causes it to launch him through the hallway, crashing through a vent in the wall, down a pipe, into the furnace, getting Tom launched through another pipe and then out the stovepipe chimney on the roof.
-The two mice watch Tom as he flies in the air and down the chimney they are standing on.
-Then they look down the chimney to see the aftermath of their latest prank.
-However, Tom sees the two mice and furiously points the gun straight at them, meaning that he has had enough of their tricks.
+After Jerry signals Nipper to pull him back up, Tom wakes up and stretches, but this activates the bow.
+Confused, Tom sits up, and is then shot into the plumbing, and into the furnace.
+Tom yells and launches himself out of the furnace, up the water pipe, and down the chimney.
+Jerry and Nipper then look down the chimney to see the aftermath of their latest prank.
+Tom sees the two mice and realizes they have been the ones pulling pranks on him.
+Tom then points a gun at the two mice meaning that he has had enough of their tricks.

 Later, Jerry and Nipper are trapped in a bottle with the revolver facing them.
-If they remove the cork to get out, it will pull a string which the other end is tied to the trigger of the gun, and they would be killed or injured by the gunshot.
-Jerry and Nibbles can only sit there and sulk furiously at their predicament while Tom, basking in unexpected victory, takes his peace and quiet nap, using his tail to cool himself off with a fan.
+If they remove the cork to get out, it will pull a string to which the other end is tied to the trigger of the gun, and they would be killed or injured by the gunshot.
+Jerry and Nipper can only sit there and sulk furiously at their predicament while Tom, basking in unexpected victory, takes his peace and quiet nap, using his tail to cool himself off with a fan.